ArtosSystems/docs-legacy/source/index.html.md

 When you send an API request, the server returns an HTTP response.
 The HTTP response contains a status code to indicate whether the request succeeded and the details of the response in the response body.
 Most resources format this response as JavaScript Object Notation (JSON).
 You can use the JSON packages or libraries that are built in to the programming language that you use to extract the data.

+Finally, Sandboxing abilities will be added to this document as we move towards completing our <kbd>Enterprise Grade</kbd> epic during Quarter 1.

 # Authentication

 All requests to the Aventus APIs go over the web.
 Essentially this means that any system that can speak to the web, can speak to our APIs.
 Any and all language specific libraries and SDKs provided are really just wrappers which are providing some convenience and linguistic niceties to help you work with a simple, RESTful API.